 12.1.
 Annual Contract Content: The contracts shall include relevant policy for student eligibility and participation, course eligibility and delivery, and faculty eligibility and professional development.
 USHE and USBE staff review and amend the contract annually, as needed, to reflect current statute and rule.

 12.2.
 Annual Contract Deadline: Copies of all annual contracts entered into between institutions and LEAs for the upcoming school year must be submitted by institutions to the USHE system office no later than May 30 annually.
 USHE will convey copies of all contracts to USBE.

 R165-13.
-Utah System of Technical Colleges (UTech) Agreements: High school students may participate at a UTech campus to take contractual basis concurrent enrollment courses under the following conditions:
+Utah System of Technical Colleges (UTech) Agreements: High school students may participate at a USHE technical college campus to take contractual basis concurrent enrollment courses under the following conditions:

 13.1.
-Concurrent Enrollment Contract: A concurrent enrollment contract (see R165-12 above) must be in place between the LEA and the USHE institution covering the instruction to be given at the UTech campus.
+Concurrent Enrollment Contract: A concurrent enrollment contract (see R165-12 above) must be in place between the LEA and the USHE institution covering the instruction to be given at the USHE technical college campus.

 13.2.
-UCAT Instruction and Costs: The USHE institution enters into an agreement with the UTech to provide the instruction.
-The agreement clearly establishes apportionment of cost and revenue that could be transferred to the UTech, and the process for approval of UCTech instructors as institution adjunct faculty (see R165-10).
+Instruction and Costs: The USHE institution enters into an agreement with the USHE technical college to provide the instruction.
+The agreement clearly establishes apportionment of cost and revenue that could be transferred to the technical college and the process for approval of technical college instructors as institutional adjunct faculty (see R165-10).

 * This policy does not apply when a USHE institution is contracting concurrent opportunities with public education students of other states or with private high schools located within Utah.